 - Job market and vacancies Expand / Collapse

 This section provides useful information about the availability of jobs, how to find vacancies and sources of further information.

 Job market information

-Psychiatry is the fifth largest medical specialty in the UK.
-Consultant psychiatrists comprise 4.5% of the mental health workforce and 10.5% of the total NHS consultant workforce (Health and Social Care Information Centre, HSCIC 2014).
-Most areas of psychiatry have seen considerable growth in the consultant workforce in the last ten years, although this has not been echoed in medical psychotherapy
+Psychiatry is the fifth largest medical specialty in the UK, although medical psychotherapy is the smallest specialty within psychiatry.
+Most areas of psychiatry have seen considerable growth in the consultant workforce in the last ten years, although this has not been echoed in medical psychotherapy.

 52% of entrants to core psychiatry training in 2013 were women (HEE 2013).
 At present 41% of psychiatrists are women (HSCIC 2013).